alleysark/DL-learning/cs231n-neural-networks/image-classification-note.md

 ### Validation set
 What is the correct way of tuning the hyperparameters without touching the test set?
 The ideal answer is to split our training set in two: a slightly smaller training set, and what we call a **validation set**.

+### Cross-validation
+Picking validation set by sequencial (or random) way could have noise.
+Instead of this, what we called **cross-validation** is, we would split the training data into n equal folds, use (n-1) of them for training, and 1 for validation.
+We would then iterate over which fold is the validation fold.
+This would be referred to as n-fold cross-validation.